Germany

 • Flexible working hours

-• Holiday entitlement of 30 days per year
+• 30 days' holiday entitlement per year

 • Holiday and Christmas bonus

-Start 09/2024 already filled.
+Positions starting 09/2024 already filled.

 What makes you stand out